metronome-sh/metronome-sh/fixtures/remix-2.9.1/README.md

 ### DIY

-If you're familiar with deploying Express applications you should be right at home.
-Just make sure to deploy the output of `npm run build`
+If you're familiar with deploying Node applications, the built-in Remix app server is production-ready.

+Make sure to deploy the output of `npm run build`

 - `build/server`
 - `build/client`